jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/10/2017-10-14-mob-programming-of-woody-zuill.md

 <br />

-I have never experienced pair programming yet, but now, I am also hoping that I can experience mob programming in the future. :grin:
+I never experienced pair programming yet, but now, I am also hoping that I can experience mob programming in the future. :grin: